Kristina01111000/Drws_site/README.md

 the emails will be everyother day for the 30 days, and will include links to videos on the youtube channel as well as brief advice snippets
 - he wants me to be on the call :(
 - figure out what form is best,
-- try connecting wp forms to constant contact -> it should work, it is possible, need to go into settings of wp forms

 still getting emails from 4elifestyle

-- Promo page login button different color to stand out?
-Maybe leave it the way it is
 - Add matching questions to other quizzes for 1 point only, thats what he wants it to be
-- Write welcome and final to 30 day challenge and also a second and third one, b/c most of them will be very similar, link to specific quick minutes,
-- copy second email for all but first and last

 - google doc for emails:https://docs.google.com/document/d/1Nc_WVsgZKdhpWaHZyDn81rw4y02Dlj2wB-O-q9ZnJXs/edit?usp=sharing
 - Look into putting an essay attachment lesson for fourissimo club -> new plugin from peepso
 - Try get to 10 questions for each quiz, if i can’t he will get it started, prompt him to go through them after they are up, ben might send some potential questions, but dont wait for them
-- They have to have joined to have gotten the email
-- See if it looks good to have an image in the email, to see if they separate the email s

 For next meeting: